amoe/acceleratedcpp/chapter-notes.md

 have things like +=, it doesn't make sense to have the LHS value be the result of an automatic conversion, because that would mean it's a temporary variable and thus ineligible for assignment.

+talking about explicit things they give an example:

+    void doSomething(MyClass);

+Now we have a non-explicit marked constructor taking an int:

+    MyClass(int);

+Now if we invoke `doSomething(42)`, the `int` constructor will be invoked.
+But the user didn't necessarily mean for that to happen.
+For instance, `vector<int> foo(42)` will allocate 42 elements using the fill constructor, but this was likely just a typo.

+> In general, it is useful to make `explicit` the constructors that define the
+> structure of the object being constructed, rather than its contents.
+Those
+> constructors whose arguments become part of the object usually should not be
+> `explicit`.

+That makes sense.

+You can define explicit conversions.  using a syntax like:

+    operator double() const;

+This defines how to convert the value to a double.
+We already use these when we test the value of an istream.

+    operator bool() const;

+Long digression on how it's implemented but the answer is that istream actually defines `operator void*() const` instead of the bool one, in order to prevent some weird usages.

+Then a long tangent about the pitfalls of `c_str()` which is somewhat interesting with regard to ownership semantics.
+In short, they designed `std::string` to provide these dangerous operations but not as implicit conversions, so you have to explicitly ask for the dangerous stuff by calling member functions.  `c_str()` has a bunch of very restrictive limitations, the pointer becomes completely invalid as soon as you modify the string in anyway (which does make sense), plus it will obviously become invalid if the string object goes out of scope.